joelkuiper/Llamora/README.md

 ## Features

-- **Local LLM Backend** Runs a model locally using [**llamafile**](https://github.com/Mozilla-Ocho/llamafile).
-No cloud or API keys needed, your data and queries stay on your machine.
+- **Local LLM Backend** Runs a model locally using [**llamafile**](https://github.com/Mozilla-Ocho/llamafile), a single-file executable that bundles an LLM and a small server.
+No cloud or API keys are needed, and your data and queries stay on your machine.
 You just provide a llamafile, and the app will load it at startup.

 - **Streaming Responses** Utilizes **Server-Sent Events (SSE)** to stream the AI's response token by token.
 The user sees the answer appear as it's being generated, similar to ChatGPT's interface.